 In order to win your case, you need a comprehensive legal strategy that justifies your claims and anticipates the defendant’s counterarguments.
 We go all in to make the strongest case, for the most compensation, possible.

-Let Hale & Monico go to work for you.
+Let Hale & Monico, a Chicago law firm, go to work for you.
 Give us a call today to schedule your consultation.